smajada/JPA-test/README.md

 - MySQL 5.7+

 ## Database configuration
-1. Create a database named appointments_db in your MySQL instance.
+1. Create a database named citas_db in your MySQL instance.
 2. Update the database connection configuration in the persistence.xml file in the src/main/resources folder.
 Replace the YOUR_USERNAME and YOUR_PASSWORD values with your MySQL credentials.

 ```